pabi777/Human_thought_predictor/README.md

 ## Module 2

-### We control anyone's thought and can cure anykind of mental disease.
+### We control anyone's thought and can cure any kind of mental disease.
 We will manipulate a person's thought

 #### Some assumsion: